fauxparse/lilbirdie/ROUTE_MODAL_GUIDE.md

 3. If not authenticated, server redirects to `/login`
 4. If authenticated, server redirects to `/your-feature?openModal=new`
 5. Base page loads with all its data and renders
-6. Client component detects the `openModal=new` query param
+6. Client component detects the `openModal=new` query param (useRef ensures this only happens once)
-7. Client clears the query param and navigates to `/your-feature/new`
+7. Client uses `window.history.replaceState()` to immediately clean the URL (removes query param synchronously)
-8. This navigation triggers the intercepting route, showing the modal over the loaded page
+8. Client navigates to `/your-feature/new`, triggering the intercepting route
+9. Modal shows over the loaded page
+10. When modal closes with `router.back()`, it returns to the clean `/your-feature` URL

+**Important Notes:**
+- The `useRef` guard prevents the modal from reopening if the user navigates back in history
+- Using `window.history.replaceState()` instead of `router.replace()` ensures the URL is immediately and synchronously updated
+- This removes the query param from history so `router.back()` works correctly
+- The history stack ends up as: `[...previous pages, /your-feature, /your-feature/new]` with no query params

 **Benefits:**
 - ✅ Modal always shows, regardless of how the user accessed the URL
 - ✅ Base page fully loads before modal opens (no empty background)
 - ✅ Server-side auth check prevents race conditions on page refresh
-- ✅ Back button works correctly (goes to `/your-feature`)
+- ✅ Back button works correctly (goes to `/your-feature` without reopening modal)
-- ✅ Clean URL (query param is removed)
+- ✅ Clean URL (query param is removed from history)
-- ✅ Simple and maintainable
+- ✅ Simple and maintainable with standard `router.back()` behavior
+- ✅ No infinite modal loops or history issues

 ## Common Patterns